jakegodsall/jakegodsall/README.md

 <h1 align="center">Hello World.</h1>

 I'm a self-taught developer, mainly focusing on full-stack web development.
-I was working on ML projects in the past, but due to time and energy constraints, I am narrowing my efforts to a single domain.
+I have worked on a number of ML projects in the past, but due to time and energy constraints, I am narrowing my efforts to a single domain.

 ### Technologies I use on a daily basis